ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

    1) One primary contact may ask technical questions and get a response in 12-24 hours
    2) $29/month (scales based on usage)
 3) Business
-   1) 24x7 support and chat, 1 hours response time for urgent cases
+   1) 24x7 support and chat, 1 hour response time for urgent cases
    2) $100/month (scales based on usage)
 4) Enterprise
    1) Recieves an assigned Technical Account Manager (TAM), 15min response to critical cases
    2) $15,000/month (scales based on usage)

-## Billing Alarm Set Up :bulb:
+## :bulb: Billing Alarm Set Up

 Know how to get auto-notified if your account goes over X amount of dollars.
+In this lesson we set up a billing alarm to notify us if we go over $10.

-- Go to CloudWatch
+- Go to _CloudWatch_
   - Set up an alarm
   - Create a rule that says you want to be notified via "Create Topic" and using an "SNS Topic" when your bill goes over $10

 ## Identity Access Management (IAM)

+:bulb: Know that IAM is a _global_ AWS service!

 **MFA Setup**, which is always recommended, can be done using the Google Authenticator app for mobile.